desktopui/silver-bullet/docs/appkit.md

 ## Issues:

 - Flawed, sometimes inconsistent comparing to UIKit.
+Like this https://stackoverflow.com/questions/45823615/how-do-you-hide-the-first-header-element-in-a-nsoutlineview

 ## What is native?